11 DIY Planters Made From Kitchen Castoffs

 Try using an old coffee mug or tea cup to grow some small plants.
 Try an oversized mug to hold flowers on your dining table.

 Are your loaf pans getting rusty or showing their age?
 Use them to plant some succulents, which don’t need much maintenance.
 Read more about this project at just about home.
-Check out these 10 seriously cool succulents that make great houseplants.

 Instead of cupcakes, this pan is serving up some hens and chicks!
 You’ll need a drill to complete this planter, along with some landscape fabric or burlap.
 Find the instructions at Fred Gonsowski Garden Home.
-Plus, the next time you host a barbecue or a patio party, pull out a cupcake tin, here’s why.

 Those plastic milk jugs can be cut and used as planters.
 Try hanging them from a fence with wire coat hangers, as shown here.
 To read about the project, click here.
 Plus, here are 21 nifty ways to reuse plastic jugs and bottles at home.